 Some men find that talking with a spiritual leader or counsellor can be useful during this time.
 It may also help to visit places that make you feel calm, at peace and grounded, like a lake or somewhere out in nature.

 Keep a journal

 When you start to have negative or worrying thoughts, write them down.
 This will get them out of your head, so you can focus on positive thoughts instead.
 It may help to share your journal with a counsellor, so they can help you work through it.

 Sitting in a quiet room can help you notice loud, negative thoughts.
 You might hear yourself thinking, “I’ll never get through this” or “I’m not really a man”.
 Meditating and thinking about your strengths and what makes you happy can turn these thoughts around.
 Yoga and taking gentle stretching breaks can loosen you up too.

-Regular exercise and eating nutritious kai can boost your mood and give you energy.
+Regular exercise and eating nutritious food can boost your mood and give you energy.
 That positive energy can reduce your stress and put you at ease.

 Reduce or cut down on

 smoking, alcohol and caffeine

 Smoking, alcohol and too much caffeine can be harmful.
 Cutting back or stopping these completely is recommended.